British Columbia, British Columbia, Canada: What to pack, what to wear, and when to go [2022]

 Lip balm

-In addition to standard shoes, it's important to bring snow boots.
+In addition to day-to-day footwear, you should bring snow boots.
 For visiting British Columbia, we suggest these boots:

 Waterproof jacket that can be used in snow